Axway-API-Management-Plus/apim-demo-helm-charts/README.md

 - These Helm charts are for demo purpose only

 - API Portal, Embedded Analytics and Cassandra run outside of a Kubernetes cluster

-- Docker images are in a Docker registry

-- This setup assumes that Cassandra runs in a docker container *cassandra* on a *master* node

 ## Contributing